Perspective | The last, best scapegoat for Daniel Snyder is himself

 Snyder has more at stake now.
 These newcomers, delightful and promising, cannot be mere distractions from dysfunction.
 Neither can Terry Bateman, a longtime Snyder associate who is now the executive vice president and chief marketing officer overseeing the team’s rebranding.
 They are not just the hope.
 They must be the change, or Snyder — who is already trying to evade trouble — will have exhausted all fraudulent uses of hope.

 In essence, Snyder must fire himself for this change to occur.
 In reaction to a scandal involving 40 former female employees, most of the focus is on scrutinizing Snyder’s involvement and searching for a smoking gun that would lead to his ouster.
 It’s unlikely to happen.
 Owners will protect their freedom to be unaccountable.
-Baring new information, Snyder’s ownership stake appears safe.
+Barring new information, Snyder’s ownership stake appears safe.
 But even if he can’t be stripped of his magic moneymaking franchise, he can be encouraged — or forced — to minimize his toxic influence.

 Is Snyder ready to take this step?
 Of course not.
 Last week, he tried to rage through a weak defense, shame a victim and press the fake-news easy button.
 He did this to cloud public opinion so that he wouldn’t have to do the hard work of introspection and personal evolution.
 He doesn’t want better, for himself or the franchise he has ruined.
 He wants to be left alone.
 So he is attempting to create a perception of improvement, which is nothing more than a shield to recommence owning with impunity.

-But with the NFL now overseeing the investigationof Snyder’s franchise, there is a sense the league is in legitimate pursuit of the truth.
+But with the NFL now overseeing the investigation of Snyder’s franchise, there is a sense the league is in legitimate pursuit of the truth.
 If so, NFL Commissioner Roger Goodell should be entertaining, at the very least, the idea that a thorough investigation could result in greater penalties than anticipated against the franchise and its owner.
 For Goodell and his bosses, that means considering the middle ground between a slap-on-the-wrist fine and taking away Snyder’s ownership.

 Some have speculated about a suspension for Snyder.
 We’ll see what the investigation finds.
 But there’s enough evidence, just through corroboration of two Post stories and Snyder’s recent tantrum of a statement, to make clear that it is time for Snyder to cede power like he never has before and take his hands off the organization.